-You’ve seen plenty of those silly quizzes in your social feed.
-“What Game of Thrones character are you?”, “How good is your grammar?” or even bizarre ones like “How weird are your avocado opinions?” – they’re all over the internet.
+You’ve seen plenty of those silly leads quizzes in your social feed.
+“What Game of Thrones character are you?”or other ones such as “How good is your grammar?” – they’re all over the internet.
 And admit it, you’ve been tempted to take one at some point or the other.
 Why?
 Because they spark our curiosity and competitive gene.
-Silly or not, people love quizzes and they do, in fact present great opportunities for marketers.
+Silly or not, people love quizzes and they do, in fact, present great opportunities for marketers.

-Quizzes challenge, entertain and engage people; and brands all over the world are tapping into this phenomenon not only to gain traction on social media but also to generate leads.
+Leads Quizzes challenge, entertain, and engage people; and brands all over the world are tapping into this phenomenon not only to gain traction on social media but also to generate leads.

 “Depending on the gating (lead-gen) tactics used, we’ve seen our clients turn visitors into trackable contacts (subscribers or leads) with a conversion rate of between 30 to 70 percent.
 As compared to typical blogs or landing pages, that’s a rather high number” says Dot.vu CEO, Casper Kandelsdorff.